airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

 The integration tests would verify that the content of such tables in the destination would match these seed files or fail.

+### Debug dbt operations with local database
+This only works for testing databases launched in local containers (e.g. postgres and mysql).

+- In `dbt_integration_test.py`, comment out the `tear_down_db` method so that the relevant database container is not deleted.
+- Find the name of the database container in the logs (e.g. by searching `Executing`).
+- Connect to the container by running `docker exec -it <container-name> bash` in the commandline.
+- Connect to the database inside the container (e.g. `mysql -u root` for mysql).

 ## Standard Destination Tests

 Generally, to invoke standard destination tests, you run with gradle using: